The 2020s are starting to feel like the 1990s for the Braves after another playoff flop

 In the 1990s, the Braves began a record-setting run of 14 straight division titles that included only one World Series title.

-They’re now in the midst of six straight NL East titles, but a 2021 World Series title is the only time the postseason didn’t end in disappointment.
+They are now in the midst of six straight NL East titles.
+But a 2021 World Series title is the only time the postseason didn’t end in disappointment.

+“Look, nobody has the exact formula,” general manager Alex Anthopoulos said Friday, less than 24 hours after the final out.
+“If they did, the same team would be winning year after year.
+That’s what makes baseball great.
+You’re constantly looking for answers.”

+The last two years have left the Braves with plenty of questions.

 Now, another blowout by the Phillies, who again finished 14 games behind Atlanta during the increasingly meaningless regular season.